Table of Contents

 There are many songs that use power chords.
 A few great examples would be Smells Like Teen Spirits by Nirvana.
 But also Enter Sandman by Metallica.
 Most bands use them!
 It would be easy to find them in your favorites too.

-Some guitar players may only focus on learning a few.
-And instead, put more effort into perfecting their technique and phrasing.
 Others may strive to learn as many chords as possible.
 Ultimately, the number of chords you should learn is up to you.
 It depends heavily on your musical goals and aspirations.

 We only touched on a few of the 2341 playable chords.
 As you can see, there are a lot of variations and combinations.
 Chords can be played in many ways and are very powerful.
 It’s not necessary to learn them all, but find the ones that work for your style.